 Opening on: 2021

-Originally slated for release in 2017, the star-studded animated feature will finally see the light of day in 2021.
+Originally slated for release in 2017, the star-studded animated feature was scheduled to finally see the light of day in 2021, though we don’t know if that will come to fruition.
 Inspired by Mel Brooks‘ classic western Blazing Saddles, the cast includes Michael Cera, Samuel L. Jackson and Ricky Gervais.

 Directed by: Guillermo del Toro, Mark Gustafson